-When SAT (Y.1564) is selected at Application and the check box is selected, the address values (MAC, IP, VAN) at the multi-stream are set incrementally in each stream.
+The check box is selected in case of SAT (Y.1564) application, the address values (MAC, IP, VAN) at the multi-stream are set incrementally in each stream.

 After switching an application, Answer incoming ARP requests in the Settings screen is selected.
 After switching to the RFC 2544 and SAT(Y1564) application, the following settings are selected.

-Accept Network Master configuration frames in the Settings screen

-Use local source addresses for destination on remote side in the Advanced screen

-After switching to the Reflector application, the following settings in the Swap screen are selected.

-Swap all MAC addresses Swap IP addresses Swap UDP/TCP ports
+Accept Network Master configuration frames in the Settings screen Use local source addresses for destination on remote side in the Advanced screen After switching to the Reflector application, the following settings in the Swap screen are selected.
+Swap all MAC addresses Swap UDP/TCP ports